jmarsico/rsma2018/assignments/creative-assignment-4.md

 **_Basically, you are designing the cutest toy... chainsaw, but for the Internet of Things._**

 Once you have developed a conceptual design, next reflect on the outcome.
-In creating this unsettling device, what have you learned about designing for the Internet of Things?
+In creating this unsettling device, what have you learned about Reactive Spaces and Media Architecture?
 Use this design exploration to develop a series of general design recommendations for others who might design for the Internet of Things.
 What might you recommend they avoid and why?

 #### Summary: